 Alan Mikolaj

 Alan Mikolaj is a a professional, experienced, positive, and passionate speaker, leadership and organizational development consultant, change agent, author, and coach.
 He holds his Master of Arts degree in Clinical Psychology from Sam Houston State University.
 He is a certified graduate coach from Coaching Out of the Box and holds his ACC and membership with the International Coaching Federation (ICF).
-Free Discovery Conversation!
+Impactful change starts with a conversation!
+Schedule your free, one-hour session by clicking here: Discovery Conversation with Alan

 Or call or email: Contact Page In his third book, A Travel Guide to Leadership, Alan offers you simple, fundamental, and powerful lessons that have the power to transform you, your relationships, and your career.